 An alert made to the hotline is fully anonymous and confidential, unless the whistleblower wishes to be identified.
-Alerts are communicated securely to the designated senior officers of BBGI charged with receiving and handling them.
+Alerts are communicated securely to the designated senior officers of BBGI charged with receiving and handling them (the Management Board and the Head of Compliance and Risk).

 Should an alert involve an individual or senior officer of the Company, the hotline tool has been tailored specially to allow for that possibility.
-In that case, the alert would not be communicated to the person in question.
-In the rare eventuality that an alert may involve all of the designated senior officers, a backup reviewer with the appropriate authority and independence has been assigned and set up in the hotline system, to receive and handle that alert.
+In that case, the alert would not be communicated to the person(s) named in the alert.
+In the rare eventuality that an alert may involve all of the designated senior officers, a backup reviewer with the appropriate authority and independence has been assigned.
+The Chair of the Audit Committee will act as that backup reviewer, and has been set up in the hotline system, to receive and handle alerts under those circumstances.